 Winterization will be the next step in the process, particularly if CO2 is used.
 This requires removing some of the CBC extract’s fatty, protein-dense components.
 Getting rid of excess wax and undesirable chlorophyll can improve the quality, grade, and purity of your CBC isolate.

-Winterization occurs when the hemp item is exposed to freezing or below freezing conditions in order to further separate the fats and waxes from the CBC oil.
-When the fats and waxes harden in sub-zero temperatures, you are left with a mixture of solvent and cannabinoids that stay liquid.
+Winterization occurs when the hemp item is exposed to freezing or below-freezing conditions to further separate the fats and waxes from the CBC oil.
+When the fats and waxes harden in sub-zero temperatures, you are left with a mixture of solvents and cannabinoids that stay liquid.